letsencrypt/cp-cps/CP-CPS.md

 ### 1.5.1 Organization Administering the Document

-The ISRG PMA maintains this CPS document.
+The ISRG PMA maintains this document.

 ### 1.5.2 Contact Person